 Acid reflux is a condition where acid from your stomach travels up into your oesophagus (gullet).
-This happens if the valve between your stomach and your oesophagus does not work effectively.
-Acid reflux can cause ‘heartburn’ or acid in the back of your mouth.
+If this happens too often it can cause symptoms of a burning sensation in your chest (‘heartburn’) or acid in the back of your mouth.
 The acid can cause the lining of your oesophagus to become inflamed (oesophagitis) or scarred.

 What are the benefits of surgery?

 This surgery aims to improve your reflux symptoms.
-You should get relief from the symptoms of acid reflux without needing to take medication.
+You should get relief from symptoms of acid reflux without needing to take medication.

 Are there any alternatives to surgery?

 Medication that lowers the acid content in your stomach is effective at controlling symptoms and healing the inflammation in your oesophagus.

 Surgery is recommended only if the symptoms continue while you are taking the medication, or if you feel that you would prefer to have an operation than take medication for the rest of your life.

 What does the operation involve?

 The operation is performed under a general anaesthetic and usually takes 1 to 2 hours.

-Your surgeon will stitch your diaphragm to reduce the size of the hole your oesophagus passes through.
-They will wrap and stitch the top part of your stomach around your lower oesophagus.
+They will stitch your diaphragm to reduce the size of the hole your oesophagus passes through.